 Paris and Bob were tasked with trowelling and squaring up the SW end of the trench while Conor and Ken continued to dig the the loose out of the ditch – Conor working on the SW side while Ken concentrated on the bottom of the ditch.
 When all the loose was removed, the bedrock at the bottom was revealed showing it to be quite flat.
 When Patrick arrived he took over from Conor cleaning the SW edge of the ditch which was proving difficult as a lot of loose stone was coming out.
 It was difficult to determine whether this was a crumbling bedrock or backfill in the ditch.
 When cleaned of the loose clay, it did look like the former but this can only be confirmed by removing it to see what’s underneath.
 When the ditch was finally cleaned up (leaving a step on the NE side for access) the full extent of the feature could be seen – and it was quite astonishing.
 A ditch cut through hard clay and bedrock over 3m wide and 1.5m deep using just the tools available at the time represents a huge amount of effort.

 When Nick the farmer arrived with his digger, he was directed to the area we had marked out on Thursday.
 Starting on the inside of the feature he soon had the topsoil off but there was no evidence of a colour change in the subsoil.
 We therefore asked him to remove the sub-soil to see if we could identify the natural we had seen in Trench 1.
 This came up just another 15cm or so below the subsoil but no sign of a ditch even when tested with a steel probe.
 It was decided to extend the trench by 2m on the east side in case we had made an error with our measurements but still no ditch visible in the natural.
-However, when Andy was asked with squaring up and clean the section at this end of the trench, the depth of subsoil was revealed to be quite deep and probably represents the start of internal mound.
+Looking at the section however, there appeared to be a bright coloured layer lying under the brown subsoil.
+When Andy was tasked with squaring up and clean the section at this end of the trench, the depth of this material was revealed to be quite deep and probably represents the start of internal mound.
 Paris and Conor were tasked with cleaning the section of the trench on the west side.
-This revealed that the light coloured subsoil giving way to a deeper darker brown layer, which may have something to do with the crop mark images we saw on the aerial photos.
+This revealed that the bright coloured layer giving way to a deeper darker brown layer, which may have something to do with the crop mark images we saw on the aerial photos.
 After we left for the day, Nick extended the trench on the west side by another 2m but reported that there was still no obvious sign of a ditch.

 This is certainly a setback and we will now need to look at opening up a third trench, Trench 3 on the southeast site where the resistivity was more positive.
 Hopefully this will re-establish the ditch and confirm that it really does form a circle as indicated on the aerial photos.